-We are heavily reliant on manufacturers in China to produce many of the goods we sell in that approximately 67% of the products we purchased for resale during the fiscal year ending June 30, 2021 were manufactured in and imported from China.
-At present, we have 22 suppliers in the U.S. and 114 suppliers in China.
+We are heavily reliant on manufacturers in China to produce many of the goods we sell in that approximately 84% of the products we purchased for resale during the fiscal year ending June 30, 2022 were manufactured in and imported from China.
+At present, we have 31 suppliers in the U.S. and more than 100 suppliers in China.
+However, of these, approximately 5% of the goods sourced in China were purchased through our newly acquired VIE, DHS.
 The U.S. and China have been involved in ongoing trade disputes, resulting in increased tariffs when such goods arrive in the U.S., among other things.
-Any changes in U.S. trade policy, or an escalation in the ongoing trade disputes, could trigger retaliatory actions, resulting in 'trade wars' and an increase costs for goods imported into the United States.
+Any changes in U.S. trade policy, or an escalation in the ongoing trade disputes, could trigger retaliatory actions, resulting in "trade wars" and an increase in costs for goods imported into the United States.
 Such actions could disrupt our supply chain.
 In addition, increased tariffs could, in turn, reduce customer demand for such products as such tariffs could cause us to have to increase the price at which we sell our goods, or it could result in trading partners limiting their trade with the United States.
 To date, iPower has absorbed some of the costs related to increased tariffs.
 However, should we be unable to continue to absorb such costs, or should we need to pass all such costs on to consumers, such increase could cut into our competitive advantage and our volume of sales activity in the United States could be materially reduced.
 Any such reduction may materially and adversely affect our sales and our business.